utopia-foss/utopia/README.md

     Afterwards, reconfiguring and rebuilding can now also be done locally, instead of calling `dunecontrol`.
 After entering the `utopia/build-cmake` directory, you can call `cmake ..` or `make` directly.

+    *Troubleshooting:* If you have a previous installation and the build failed, try removing *all* the `build-cmake` directories, either manually or using

+        rm -r ./*/build-cmake/

 ### Building the Documentation